Revocation

 Issuers can optionally create status list configurations to manually adjust the Status list ttl

-.
+and exp values for a specific docType.
 This enables issuers to adjust the duration for which

 relying parties can use a status list token before being forced to retrieve a new copy.

-per tenant and are referenced by the Status
+Status list configurations are unique per docType per tenant and are referenced by the Status

-lists that include mDocs of this docType
+lists that include mDocs of this docType.

 If no Status list configuration is available, MATTR VII will automatically create one when a new

-Status list is created based on the default ttl
+Status list is created based on the default ttl (one day) and exp (one week) values.

 Status list distribution